-&lt;sup>7 Borchert, 71-73.
+5 Borchert, 71-73.

-- The candidate's Covenant of Learning.
-The candidate should negotiate his/her Covenant of Learning with the LCC as well as the mentor.
-The candidate's "growing edges" as stated in the covenant will always be appropriate agenda items. - The areas of evaluation upon which LCC Evaluation Forms focus (pastoral care; communication as that relates to teaching, public presentations, and sharing one's faith; leadership; ability to relate; proclamation as that relates to preaching and worship leadership, etc.).
-There are eight specifically focused LCC forms (see topics above), a general form, and a first, six-months, and final form.
-One form is to be used for each meeting. - Issues that grow out of the initial LCC Evaluation Form. - The nine mentoring issues stated in the instructions to the Field Mentor. - Specific situations or events that have occurred in the ministry setting. - Reflection regarding the candidate's Ministry Project. - Anything else which will enable the candidate to receive constructive feedback about him/herself as a minister and how he/she is perceived as functioning in ministry.
+- Issues that grow out of the initial LCC Evaluation Form. - The nine mentoring issues stated in the instructions to the Field Mentor. - Specific situations or events that have occurred in the ministry setting. - Reflection regarding the candidate's Ministry Project. - Anything else which will enable the candidate to receive constructive feedback about him/herself as a minister and how he/she is perceived as functioning in ministry.